Wednesday, 13 November 2024

 Police resources

 As has been said by Kel Glare, there are literally thousands of former police officers who, with little training, could augment the force staffing demands to flatten out the peaks and troughs, and they are not old.
-Substantial numbers left their police career to raise a family or for other personal reasons, and those circumstances may have changed.
+Substantial numbers left their police careers to raise families or for other personal reasons, and those circumstances may have changed.

 The PRESIDENT: Before I call the minister, I will indicate that Mr McGowan’s adjournment does not need to be addressed because it was not under state administration.
-And if you could park Dr Heath, Mr Welch and Mr Puglielli – park that; you do not need to address that, because I am going to review if that is a similar thing as far as state administration.
+And could you park Dr Heath’s, Mr Welch’s and Mr Puglielli’s – park those; you do not need to address them, because I am going to review them to see if that is a similar thing as far as state administration goes.